 Childhood Day is all about raising funds to keep children safe.
 In this article, you can find out more about it and what you can do

-🎉 Mark your calendars!
-The NSPCC’s Childhood Day 2025 is set for Friday, 6th June.
-This annual event is the charity’s national day of action, uniting people across the UK to raise funds and awareness to help keep children safe from abuse .
+NSPCC Childhood Day 2025 takes place every year on the first Friday of June.
+It is the charity’s national day of action, bringing people across the UK together to raise money and awareness to help keep children safe from abuse.

-đź’š Why participate?
-By taking part, you’re contributing to the NSPCC’s vital work, including services like Childline and the Speak Out Stay Safe programme, which have reached millions of children across the UK .
+By taking part, you are helping to support the NSPCC’s vital work.
+This includes services like Childline and the Speak Out Stay Safe programme, which have supported and reached millions of children across the UK.

 About the NSPCC: A Legacy of protecting children